cusey/ApacheCamelExamples/README.md

         1. Showing  how to use routes
         2. Copying files
         3. Building Message Queue with Producer and Consumer
         4. Adding Processor to Message Queue
+        5. Putting Processor between the Producer and Consumer